mopuppet/mopuppet-tech-website/src/phoenix/stackOne.md

 # The MOVK Instruction

-MOVK stands for [Move wide with keep](https://developer.arm.com/documentation/ddi0602/2022-09/Base-Instructions/MOVK--Move-wide-with-keep-?lang=en). **MOVK moves a 16-bit imediate value into a register at a given left shift without changing the other bits in the register.** Lets take the above as an example:
+MOVK stands for [Move wide with keep](https://developer.arm.com/documentation/ddi0602/2022-09/Base-Instructions/MOVK--Move-wide-with-keep-?lang=en). **MOVK moves a 16-bit imediate value into a register at a given left shift without changing the other bits in the register.** The possible left shifts for `movk` are 0,16,32,48, with 32 and 48 only availiable for 64 bit values.
+Lets take the above as an example:
 ```
 mov	    w0, #0x5962
 ```